OlegBadunenko/OlegBadunenko.github.io/README.md

 Capital deepening (with Romain Houssa)

 What does it take to go from public to private?
-Analysis of employment preferences using a survey data (with Shabbar Jaffry and Mohammed Al Mannaei)
+Analysis of employment preferences using a survey data (with Mohamed Almannaei and Shabbar Jaffry)

 Deregulation, efficiency and catch-up of Italian public universities (with Gaetano Francesco Coppeta)